LORD-MicroStrain/ntrip_client/README.md

 #### Important Branches
 There are two important branches that you may want to checkout:

-* [ros](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros) -- Contains ROS1 implementation for this node.
+* [ros](https://github.com/LORD-MicroStrain/ntrip_client/tree/ros) -- Contains ROS1 implementation for this node.
-* [ros2](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros2) -- Contains ROS2 implementation for this node.
+* [ros2](https://github.com/LORD-MicroStrain/ntrip_client/tree/ros2) -- Contains ROS2 implementation for this node.

 ## Build Instructions

 #### Building from source
-1. Install ROS and create a workspace: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+1. Install ROS2 and create a workspace: [Installing and Configuring Your ROS2 Environment](https://docs.ros.org/en/foxy/Tutorials/Configuring-ROS2-Environment.html)

 2. Move the entire ntrip_client folder to the your_workspace/src directory.